elara-bots/npm/twitter/README.md

 twitter.addUsers([
     {
-        id: "The Twitter user's ID", // [REQUIRED]: You can get this from either https://tweeterid.com/ or the 'twitter.fetchUser()' function
+        name: "The Twitter user's username", // [REQUIRED]: The Twitter user's full username (NOT DISPLAY NAME)
         color: 0xFF0000, // [NOT_REQUIRED]: The embed's color
         webhooks: [ // [REQUIRED]: The webhook urls to announce the tweets in for the creator "https://discord.com/api/webhooks/..."